mcooper7649/coops-soundboard/VIRTUAL_AUDIO_SETUP.md

 2. Verify PulseAudio/PipeWire is running
 3. Try running the cleanup script and setup script again
 4. Check that your audio system supports virtual devices
+5. For auto-start issues, check the systemd service status